Why do some referral programs fail while others succeed?

 Speaking to the needs of your clients and potential clients

 It starts with an enticing value proposition —one that explains clearly what Bench does and how they can benefit small business owners.
+B2B marketing starts with understanding your customers.

 We get to see Bench’s value proposition via Bench’s refer-a-friend landing page.
 Referral prospects are taken to the following page when they click on a Bench client’s unique referral link.